 • The duration of the marriage

-• Any prenuptial agreements between the parties
+• Any prenuptial agreement or prenuptial agreements between the parties specifying property division and financial arrangements

 • The needs of each spouse